MicroFocus/ColorYourData/generators/node/README.md

 <pre><code>
 node basicGenerator.js config_file.json
 </code></pre>
-Specify a config file with basic info like host port and API key, plus add a list of generators with samples and update frequency.
+Specify a config file with basic info like host, port, protocol and API key, plus add a list of generators with samples and update frequency.
 See config.json for an example.
+If you omit the port it will use the default according to the schema.
+If you omit the schema, http is used.

 When spcifying the value of sample properties, an array describes a set of possible values, where the generator picks one.
 You can also specify numeric ranges with a range property.
 The array describes the start and end of the range.